Accessibility and additional support

 - managing your finances

-- how your mental or physical health is affected
+- money worries affecting your mental or physical health

 How we can help

-If you’re worried about money, our mental health support can help.
-If you’re finding it difficult to pay for your policy, talk to us and we’ll help in whatever way we can.
+We offer mental health support if your finances are affecting your health.
+If you’re finding it difficult to pay for your policy, speak to us.
+We can chat about your situation and help in whatever way we can

 Helpful resources

-- To find out more about money and how to manage your finances visit MoneyHelper.
+- To learn more about money and how to manage your finances visit MoneyHelper.
 It's a free service from the Money and Pensions service

 - For advice on finances and support, the Money Matters Money Advice Centre can help